lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 For the duration of the contest, all of the contested cards are turned face down and are out of play.
 If another unique card with the same name is brought into play, it is immediately contested and turned face down as well.

+For each card and title you are contesting, you must choose to yield or to pay to contest it.
 The cost to contest a card is 1 pool, which you pay during each of your unlock phases.
 Instead of paying the cost to contest the card, you may choose to yield the card.
 A yielded card is burned.
 Any cards or counters stacked on the yielded card are also burned.